5 recommended OTC drugs

 Emollients — Cetaphil, CeraVe, Avène, Bioderma, La Roche-Posay.
 Applied 2-3 times/day, they maintain the skin barrier.

-Hydrocortisone 0.5-1% - topical cream for local inflammatory lesions.
-Maximum 1-2 weeks during flares.
+Hydrocortisone 0.5-1% — topical cream for local inflammatory lesions.
+Maximum 1-2 weeks during flare-up periods.

 Calamine, menthol 1% — immediate soothing effect.